-Please be aware: Dartmoor is known for its changeable weather conditions and the site is remote and very exposed.
+Please Be Aware: Dartmoor is known for its changeable weather conditions so bear in mind that the site is remote and very exposed.

 English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.